 These studies recruit volunteers with PHTS, and record both what happened in their past and then follow them up over time.
 The information collected is analysed to better understand how PHTS-related symptoms change over time in different people.
 These are sometimes described as natural history studies.

 Find out here how one of our projects is studying cancer outcomes in a large group of people with PHTS

 Find out here how another is studying people in the UK who have PHTS.

 We invite researchers to send us proposals for PHTS research projects in two different ways:

-All research proposals are reviewed in detail by external experts in the field of the proposed research project, and our Scientific Advisory Board, which includes experts in PHTS basic and clinical research, and in medicines development.
+All research proposals are reviewed in detail by the Foundation, and in most cases by external experts in the field of the proposed research project.
+The proposals that are considered of outstanding value to the Foundation after this review are also evaluated by our Scientific Advisory Board, which includes experts in PHTS basic and clinical research, and in medicines development.
 Only the projects these experts feel meet our requirements will be recommended for funding.
 Ultimately, our Trustees, who are responsible for ensuring that PTEN Research charity funding is used responsibly, have the final say on what is funded and what is not.